spiral/shopify-starter-kit/README.md

 **Shopify starter kit** based on [Shopify Themekit](https://github.com/Shopify/themekit) and inspired by Shopify [Slate](https://github.com/Shopify/slate) and popular front-end frameworks like a React and Vue.

-**Shopify starter kit** was builded with using technologies and tools:
+**Shopify starter kit** is built with using technologies and tools:

 - Node.js `^14.15.0`
 - NPM `^7.0.0`